 Plastic models — often referred to as miniatures — have been a staple of hobbyists for many years.
 Many people just love the creativity involved in building, designing, and creating these plastic models.
-For true hobbyists, not just any materials will suffice for their precious miniatures.
-This fact is especially true when it comes to the paints used for their plastic models.

 What Type of Paint For an Airbrush

 An essential tool in many hobby plastic model builders is the airbrush.
 It is perfect for beginners and advanced artists alike.
 It is the tool of choice for model builders due to its versatility and ease of use.
 Airbrushes allow the user to place many different kinds of media inside of them.
 The important thing to note is that not all paints are suitable for the airbrush, and even less suitable for your plastic models.
 The best airbrush paints often use an acrylic base, paints that are thick yet fluid and flow very well from the airbrush.
-If you’re not very knowledgeable about paints, don’t worry as this article will provide you with options for the best airbrush paint for plastic models.
-Don’t settle for anything less than optimal for your creations!

-Best Airbrush Paints
+Best Airbrush Paints For Plastic Models

 As previously mentioned, the best paints for an airbrush use an acrylic base.
 It can be contributed to how airbrushes work and how hobbyists use them for their plastic models.
 First of all, not every type of paint can stick to plastic, much less be durable for however long your plastic model lives.
 Acrylic is perfect in this sense as it has no problem applying itself to plastic models.